Kiwis01/Kiwis01/README.md

 <h2 align="left">Hi 👋!
-My name is Carlos and I'm a Software Developer from the United States</h2>
+Hi, I'm Carlos, a Software Developer from the U.S. focused on building cool and scalable solutions.</h2>

 ###